timeteam/timeteam.github.io/_posts/Non_fiction/2017-07-17-after-the-ice.md

 * 9,700-8,500 BC - _Jericho_ in the Jordan valley.
 More benign climate returns and Neolithic humans raise crops again.
 * 9,250 BC - _Cramond_, Endinburgh.
 As of 2003 the oldest date for a settlement in Scotland.
 * 7,500-6,400 BC - Rising sea levels submerge Doggerland beneath the North Sea and cut off Britain from Europe.
-* 3,800 BC -	The Knap of Howar occupied on the island of Papa Westray.
+* 3,800 BC -	The _Knap of Howar_ occupied on the island of Papa Westray.
 Oldest Orkneys date?
-* 3,400-3,100 BC - Earliest structures at the Barnhouse Settlement, Orkneys.
+* 3,400-3,100 BC - Earliest structures at the _Barnhouse_ Settlement, Orkneys.
-* 3,300-3,200 BC - Earliest structures built on the Ness of Brodgar, Orkneys.
+* 3,300-3,200 BC - Earliest structures built on the _Ness of Brodgar_, Orkneys.
-* 3,200 BC - Early buildings at Skara Brae, Orkneys.
+* 3,200 BC - Early buildings at _Skara Brae_, Orkneys.
+* 3,100 BC - _Stonehenge_ phase 1.
+Earthen ring.
-* 3,000-2,900 BC - Standing Stones o' Stenness constructed, Orkneys.
+* 3,000-2,900 BC - _Standing Stones o' Stenness_ constructed, Orkneys.
-* 2,900-2,750 BC - Barnhouse Neolithic settlement abandoned, Orkneys.
+* 2,900-2,750 BC - _Barnhouse_ Neolithic settlement abandoned, Orkneys.
-* 2,800-2,700 BC - Maeshowe tomb  constructed, Orkneys.
+* 2,800-2,700 BC - _Maeshowe_ tomb  constructed, Orkneys.
-* 2,700 BC - Great pyramids of Egypt?
+* 2,700 BC - _Great pyramids_ of Egypt.
-* 2,600-2,500 BC - Construction of Ring of Brodgar.
+* 2,600-2,500 BC - Construction of _Ring of Brodgar_.
+* 3,000 BC - _Stonehenge_ phase 2.
+Cemetary and Aubrey holes.
+* 2,550 BC - _Stonehenge_ phase 3.
+Stone henge.
-* 2,200 BC - Skara Brae abandoned.
+* 2,200 BC - _Skara Brae_ abandoned.
+* 1,900 BC - _Temple of Knossos_ built.
+Crete.
+* 1,400-1,300 BC - _Temple of Knossos_ destroyed.
+* 610-546 BC - _Anaximander_.
+Presocratic philosopher.
+Miletus, Turkey.

 Other parts of this thick book deal with Asia, the Americas, Australia and Africa.
 Maybe I'll get to bits of those one day.
 The extensive endnotes and references are a great reference.